Index For Information

 Skin prices are relatively cyclical with fashion being the main driving force.
 We have seen many price spikes in our short history.
 However, ovine skins are unique in that the demand can come from the shearling side of the industry or the skin only side.
 Shearling prices can rise even if there is no demand as long as there is a demand for "de-haired" lambskins in particular.
 Straight lambskin is used for very fine garments.
 We have also seen instances where we simply could not get supplied from the tanneries because supply was so tight.
 We have posted a chart of sheepskin cost trends covering our 30+ years so you can see how volatile the market can be.

 Currently (spring 2013) what is interesting is the fact that Chinese firms are dumping finished product on the market for far, far less than what we pay for finished sheepskins.
-Even UGG Australia® is allowing retailers to greatly discount their products, something they have never done before.
+Even UGG Australia® was allowing retailers to greatly discount their products, something they have never done before.
 But we have seen little in the way of decreases in the cost of our supply.
-The weather in the southern hemisphere has not been kind this past summer and this will have a negative impact on prices and supply so it is just wait and see at this point.
+Things do seem to have stabilized for now which is a good thing after having to our raise prices substantially twice a year for the last couple of years and still absorbing some of the increases in our material costs.

 Do you use Australian sheepskins; they are supposed to be the best?